-This report is intended solely for submission by the Trustee to the Mandatory Provident Fund Schemes Authority pursuant to section 102 of the General Regulation, and is not intended to be, and should not be, used by anyone for any other purpose.
+This report is intended solely for submission by the Company to the IA and is not intended to be, and should not be, distributed to or used by anyone for any other purpose.
+We do not assume responsibility towards or accept liability to any other person for the contents of our report.

 ABC & Co.

-Certified Public Accountants (Practising) [or Certified Public Accountants]
+Certified Public Accountants (Practising) [or Certified Public Accountants] [Auditor's Address] Date

-[Auditor's Address]

-Date